DiogoAADCosta/guitar-diagnostic-system/engines/validation_engine/v7/README.md

 It revealed that the main limitation was not the analysis logic, but the structure of the test itself.

-This realization led to a necessary redesign of the system.
+This realization led to a complete redesign of the test structure.